nesquena/rabl/README.md

 If `include_child_root` is set to false then child objects in the response will not include a root node by default.
 This allows you to further fine-tune your desired response structure.

+If `cache_engine` is set, you should assign it to a class with a `fetch` method.
+See the [default engine](https://github.com/nesquena/rabl/blob/master/lib/rabl/cache_engine.rb) for an example.

 If `cache_sources` is set to `true`, template lookups will be cached for improved performance.
 The cache can be reset manually by running `Rabl.reset_source_cache!` within your application.